slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Hatred is a curse that poisons the hater, not the hated.

 Forgiveness is release.
 Holding a grudge keeps us in the victim role, preserving our «rightness» while prolonging our suffering.
 We punish ourselves most.
+If you don’t reconcile, you’re postponing war.
 But forgiving too easily invites being taken for granted.

+> *"The axe forgets; the tree remembers."
+-- vox populi*

+> *"Before you embark on a journey of revenge, dig two graves."
+-- Confucius [-551]*

+> *"An eye for an eye will only make the whole world blind."
+-- Mahatma Gandhi [1869]*

 > *"If you hate a person, you hate something in him that is part of yourself.
 What isn’t part of ourselves doesn’t disturb us."
 -- Hermann Hesse [1877]*

 > *"I hate victims who respect their executioners."
 -- Jean-Paul Sartre [1905]*

+> *"The greatest revenge is success."
+-- Frank Sinatra [1915]*

 > *"Life has become immeasurably better since I have been forced to stop taking it seriously."
 -- Hunter S. Thompson [1937]*